ibm-cloud-architecture/refarch-integration-inventory-db2/README.md

 git clone https://github.com/ibm-cloud-architecture/refarch-integration-inventory-db2.git
 ```
 ## Scripts
-The folder db-scripts includes shell scripts to create the INVDB and populate it.
+The folder db-scripts includes shell scripts to create the INVDB and populate it with 12 items.
+This script has to be executed on the DB2 server as it uses db2 CLI.
 ```
 $ createDB.sh
 ```

+The project [refarch-integration-tests](https://github.com/ibm-cloud-architecture/refarch-integration-tests) includes Java and nodejs code to test each component of Brown compute solution and specially DB2 Inventory DB: the scripts is testInventoryDB2.sh.

 ## DB2 command summary